Hora Svaté Kateřiny: History

-During the Thirty Years' War the town suffered from troops passing through or taking quarters there, who also carried away food and property, from famine and epidemies, and from robber gangs.
+During the Thirty Years' War, the town suffered from troops passing through or taking quarters there, who also carried away food and property, from famine and epidemies, and from robber gangs.
 Further epidemies in 1680 and emigration reduced the population by 55 families, and only 70 houses were still inhabited, while 65 lay in ruins.
 In the early 18th century, knitting supplemented the linen industry, and inhabitants of St. Katharinaberg also supplied the cloth manufacturers in Oberleutensdorf.
-Mining flourished again until the late 1760s, but ceased completely in 1786.
-During the Seven Years' War the town was raided 14 times by Prussian troops, with financial damages amounting to 21,736 florins.
+Mining flourished again until the late 1760s but ceased completely in 1786.
+During the Seven Years' War, the town was raided 14 times by Prussian troops, with financial damages amounting to 21,736 florins.

 Agriculture had never been practiced in the town to any large extent, and animal husbandry and forestry provided little income.
 Thus, many families went to work in nearby Brandov or across the border in Saxony.
 In 1850, the town had become the seat of a judicial district, a notary's office, a post and telegraph office, a police station, and a customs office.
 In the 19th century, wood working was taken up on an industrial scale and prospered, so that in 1874 a vocational school for this sector was established in St. Katharinaberg, but moved to Oberleutensdorf five years later.
 A fire in 1904 destroyed 44 homes.

 In 1933, the town had 1,544 inhabitants, 65% of which were industry workers, 17% worked in commerce, 10% in agriculture, and 8% were public servants.
 98% of the population were of German ethnicity.
 After World War II, the Germans were expelled, causing the municipality to be depopulated and to lose its town privileges.
 These were only restored on 2 April 2008.
 The main source of income is now tourism.

-Plans to expand the nearby lignite surface mine threatened the continuity of road communications in the area, which lead the mayor, Lukáš Pakosta, in 2015 to publicly consider joining the town to Germany.
+Plans to expand the nearby lignite surface mine threatened the continuity of road communications in the area, which led the mayor, Lukáš Pakosta, in 2015 to publicly consider joining the town to Germany.
 This caused a political controversy.

 Demographics

 Transport

-The municipality is only accessed by secondary roads, chiefly road No. 25220 between the Czech-German border near Olbernhau and Boleboř, No. 25219 between Hora Svaté Kateřiny and Mikulovice), and No. 25218 connecting the two.
-A road border crossing on a bridge across Schweinitz river connects the town with Deutschkatharinenberg, a part of Deutschneudorf.
+There are no railways or major roads passing through the municipality.
+On a bridge across the Schweinitz river is the road border crossing with Germany Hora Sv.
+Kateřiny / Deutschkatharinenberg.